benWindsorCode/benWindsorCode.github.io/_drafts/Emacs-Lisp-Tutorial.md

 ``` emacs-lisp
 (insert "Ted")
 ```
-or if we want to take a surname as a parameter and add it to a first name
+or if we want to take a surname as a parameter and add it to a first name (remember C-x C-e the function, then C-x C-e on the function call)
 ``` emacs-lisp
 (defun add-surname (surname)
     (insert "James " surname))